Skip to content

 The Guildhall’s economics must be sustainable without depending on the goodwill of any single organisation.
 The model has five revenue streams, designed to align incentives across all participants.

 SME pooled access.
 Multiple small firms share Trainer capacity and development infrastructure through a consortium model.
-A 20-person cybersecurity firm and a 15-person legal tech company cannot each maintain a Genius Bar — but together, with three or four other firms, they can sustain one collectively.
+A 20-person cybersecurity firm and a 15-person legal tech company cannot each maintain a Studio — but together, with three or four other firms, they can sustain one collectively.
 The IHK model, applied to AI.

 Certification revenue.
 C4AIL L3-5 portfolio assessments, conducted by qualified reviewers, producing credentials with genuine market signal.
 The assessment is rigorous enough that passing means something, which is what makes the credential worth paying for.